Publication Ethics and Publication Malpractice Statement

 Publication decisions

-The handling Editor-in-Chief of the journal is responsible for deciding which of the submitted articles should be published.
-The Editors-in-Chief may be guided by the policies of the journal's Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The Editors-in-Chief may confer with other editors or reviewers in making this decision.
+The Editors-in-Chief are responsible for deciding which submitted manuscripts should be published.
+These decisions may be guided by the policies of the journal’s Editorial Board and by legal requirements concerning libel, copyright infringement, and plagiarism.
+Editors may consult with other editors or reviewers when making publication decisions.

 Citation Policy